 An introduction to computers and their applications.
 Designed to provide computing literacy and a foundation for further study of computers and information systems.
 Students learn what a computer is, what it can do, and how it is used in today's modern workplace environment.
 They are provided with an understanding of all major computer devices.
-Students also learn to utilize "computer application packages" for wordprocessing, spreadsheet analysis and database processing.
-Other topics include: microcomputer systems and hardware, computer terminology and DOS.
-Prerequisites: MAT 050 or exemption from MAT 050.
+Students also learn to utilize "computer application packages" for word processing, spreadsheet analysis, and database processing.
+Other topics include microcomputer systems and hardware, computer terminology, and DOS.
+Prerequisite: MAT 050 or exemption from MAT 050.
 Lab fee.
-Every semester.
-Day, evening.
+Every semester Day, evening.

 CIS 111 Introduction to Application Programming 3 credits.

 An introduction to program design and development.
-Students apply a structure program development process which features a series of steps involving understanding of the problem, formal problem definition, graphic design methodologies (structured charts), and program specification through pseudocoding.
+Students apply a structured program-development process which features a series of steps involving understanding of the problem, formal problem definition, graphic design methodologies (structured charts), and program specification through pseudocoding.
 Programs are designed and developed without regard to individual language constraints or limitations.
-Coding, which may be done in any of a number of languages (COBOL, Pascal, BASIC, etc.), does not begin until the program is fully designed and its logic has been tested extensively.
+Coding, which may be done in any of a number of languages (COBOL, PASCAL, BASIC, etc.), does not begin until the program is fully designed and its logic has been tested extensively.
 This approach lends itself to helping students to build multilingual programming capabilities.
 Prerequisite: CIS 101.
 Lab fee.
-Every Spring.
-Evening.
+Offered as needed.